mvysny/renogy-client/README.md

 $ ./renogy_client.exe --influx 'http://localhost:8086?org=my_org&bucket=my_bucket&token=ngyXZ=='
 ```

-The token may be obtained in the InfluxDB admin interface, *Load Data / API Tokens*, you can either generate
+The token may be obtained in the InfluxDB admin interface: navigate to  *Load Data / API Tokens*.
+You can either generate
 a new one or duplicate existing admin token.

 After the data is populated, you can go ahead and create a Dashboard, then populate it with cells, each cell showing a different